bopped/Adidas-Account-Creator/README.md

 - AS OF NOW.
 If you wish to create the max amount of accounts with your email input a number like 500.
 It will auto stop when it can't put anymore dots in your email. #### Sorry I'm just stupid atm.
 --------------------------------------------------------------------
 2. How to Run:
-- Change first & last name in adidas account gen.py
+- ******Change first & last name in adidas account gen.py ****
 - Download this https://github.com/doprdele/GmailDotEmailGenerator
 - Unzip.
-- cd to the location via Terminal / CMD
+- CD to the location via Terminal / CMD
 - python setup.py install
-- GmailDotGen should be installed
+- GmailDotGen should be installed.
+This is only a 1 time thing.
+You don't have to keep reinstalling.
 - Run Adi Account Gen .py
 - When you are prompted for Prefix.
 It means enter everything before @gmail.com for instances:
 - simmy212@gmail.com > enter simmy212
-- rest is self explanatory.
+- ?????
+- profit.
 --------------------------------------------------------------------
 3. Troubleshooting.
 DM me, willing to help you.
 --------------------------------------------------------------------